tasleem96/ngx-accordion/README.md

 * `<accordion>`:
     * `[showArrows]="true|false"` Indicates if arrows should be shown or not.
 Default is **false**
     * `[closeOthers]="true|false"` Indicates if other opened groups should be automatically closed when you open a new group.
 Default is **true**
+    * `[expandAll]="true|false"` Indicates if all panels should be expanded by default.
+Default is **false**.
+    When using this option `closeOthers` is explicitly set to true, because this option does not make sense when you can have only one opened panel at the same time.
 * `<accordion-group>`:
     * `heading="Group heading"` Simple text group heading
     * `<accordion-heading>` Content zone where you can put custom headings